dronamk/spring-cloud-developer-errata/README.md

     ```bash
     ./gradlew dependencies --configuration compile
     ```
+-   How would you remove Jersey from your Spring Cloud Netflix Eureka clients?
+    See *Discovery Clients*.

 -   Maven Central used for the labs, but Enterprise customers will leverage their own internal Maven Repository?